 Statistics have shown over the past decade that 93% of all maltreatments against children happen by a parent or close family member.
 Of the more than 3.7+ million reports of child maltreatment across the country every year, only 1.2 million ever receive an investigation or any type of intervention.
 We need to change this by providing a Community Response Team in every small community where all members are watching out for each other, old and young.
 A team where kids can talk to kids about bullying, school challenges, or other types of family challenges.
 A team where parents talk to parents, survivors talk to survivors, and families learn to alter the huge negative life influence of these offenses.

 Please permit me to share……

 I’m creating a team service through Butterfly dreams Abuse Recovery in Breese, Illinois.
-Today I am a self educated, researcher of facts and behaviors.
+Today I am a self-educated, researcher of facts and behaviors.
 I am a Certified Domestic Violence Advocate & Certified Human Trafficking Trainer.
-I’ve presented at universities, legislative meetings, churches and other community venues.
-I helped educate foster parents and direct care workers in the what happened, why the behavior, empowering the survivor.
-We have many great services in Southern Illinois, however our belief and acceptance tell us never to say a word and that trying to find any help is a sign of weakness.
+I’ve presented at universities, legislative meetings, churches, and other community venues.
+I helped educate foster parents and direct care workers in what happened, why the behavior, empowering the survivor.
+We have many great services in Southern Illinois, however, our belief and acceptance tell us never to say a word and that trying to find any help is a sign of weakness.
 How many millions of lives and families have been wounded or ended by these beliefs?
 Join our September 9th event; Butterfly Dreams Summer Social & Benefit Run.
-This is to raise awareness, show public support, and to help raise the funds necessary to begin this work.
+This is to raise awareness, show public support, and help raise the funds necessary to begin this work.